c1299877959/DFMNet/README.md

 ⚡ Efficient: Reduces GFLOPs while maintaining or improving accuracy.

-  You can obtain the pretrained weight files for the RGBT-CC dataset through the following link: https://pan.baidu.com/s/1NyO2FlS9f43OzxOX-aMufg 提取码: hj7j
+  You can obtain the weight files for the RGBT-CC dataset through the following link: https://pan.baidu.com/s/1NyO2FlS9f43OzxOX-aMufg 提取码: hj7j